mikecaav/antiviolence-bot/README.md

 Welcome, this is the repository to the Anti-Violence bot which was created to avoid violence in discord servers.
-This bot uses emotion analysis to detect when a message is being violent and then sends to a private channel the message to the moderators to review the message and decide if the user is going to be banned or not.
+This bot uses emotion analysis to detect when a message is being violent and then sends to a private channel the message to the moderators to review it and decide if the user is going to be banned or not.

 ## Add this to your discord server
 If you'd like to add this bot to your discord server you just need to